Automation: How the Past is Shaping Our Future

 Early adopters are seeing big rewards.
 Do better-curated leads sound like a win to you?
 How about faster onboarding and more engaged candidates?
 Early adopters of automation are already seeing all of this — and much more.
-In fact, one Herefish customer has already experienced a 25 per cent to 30 per cent reduction in no call no shows for jobs and interviews.
+In fact, one Herefish customer has already experienced a 25% to 30% reduction in no call no shows for jobs and interviews.

 Process automation?
 Yes, please.
-Some of the biggest benefits of staffing automation are happening on the backend.
+Some of the biggest benefits of recruitment automation are happening on the backend.
 By outsourcing rote and manual tasks to the robots, agencies free up more time to focus on the things that drive revenue and help their business grow.
-Get an average of 20 per cent of full-time equivalent capacity just from handing off your busy work to an automated platform.
+Get an average of 20% of full-time equivalent capacity just from handing off your busy work to an automated platform.

 Automation is the future.
-The staffing and recruiting industries are perfectly poised to benefit from automation.
+The recruitment industry is perfectly poised to benefit from automation.
 Some of the industry’s biggest gaps, including an untapped pool of passive talent and disengaged clients, can be effectively filled with the help of automation.
 If you aren’t looking forward, you’re going to fall behind.

 Robots are our friends.
 Shed away your fear of robot overlords.
 Automation works in tandem with real live people to improve businesses, not in spite of them.
 Artificial intelligence isn’t scary and it isn’t something to shy away from.
 Find out just how much there is to be gained, and how you really have nothing to lose.

-Herefish can help you put automation to work for your staffing or recruiting firm!
+Herefish can help you put automation to work for your recruitment agency!
 Get in touch today and let’s get your robot sidekicks into action.